Five tips for managing absence during hot weather

-As temperatures are set to get hotter this summer what advice can we give to keep your employee’s cool in the summer heat?
+As temperatures rise this summer, what can you do to keep your employees cool in the summer heat?
 And what does the law say on employees’ rights in hot weather?

 The regulations place a legal obligation on employers to provide a “reasonable” temperature in the workplace.
 However, while there is a minimum working temperature there is no statutory upper limit.